sophiware/stagync/docs/basic-use/basic-use-get-prop.md

 ```
 ##### Line by Line
 - *Line 1*: In the first line of this example, we import all available arrays.
 This is possible thanks to the `createStorage` function presented in the previous step.
-- *Line 3*: Next we look at `websites` of the `storages` object, this brings more clarity to the code.
-But we could simply use `storages.websites`.
+- *Line 3*: Next we look at `websites` of the `createStorage` object, this brings more clarity to the code.
+But we could simply use `createStorage.websites`.
 - *Line 5*: Most features available in a storage are excreted asynchronously.
 For better readability we use a function declaring `async` as the scope of our application.
 - *Line 6*: Finally we retrieve the value of the `urls` property, as we haven't modified it yet we will retrieve the default value.
 - *Line 9*: Another way to retrieve the `urls` property is by using `props` resources, it abstracts and adds new features to your property, such as `add` and `remove` that can be used to enter new values in properties of type *array* and *object*.